 The old mine cut, an early cushion-shaped brilliant cut with many proportion variations, was often used in jewelry during the early and mid-Victorian periods.
 It has 58 facets like most round brilliants, but it typically has a smaller table, larger culet and higher crown.
 Other characteristics include short lower half facets and a girdle that is very thin in places.
 As a result, an old mine cut diamond has a very distinctive look.
 Advances in diamond-cutting technology in the late 1800s allowed cutters to create round girdles.
 This led to the old European cut, precursor to today’s round brilliant cut, gaining popularity during the late Victorian period.

 For centuries a plain gold band was a common choice for an engagement ring.
 By the Middle Ages, though, gem-set “betrothal rings” had become fashionable.
 In 1477, Archduke Maximilian of Austria gave Mary of Burgundy a diamond betrothal ring, one of the earliest on record.
 To bring more light (and, thus, brilliance and sparkle) to the faceted diamonds that were becoming increasingly popular, the Tiffany Setting (a six-prong setting) was introduced in 1886.
-A diamond solitaire is still an extremely popular choice for an engagement ring, and the use of an old mine (or similar) cut diamond will give the ring a Victorian feel.
+A diamond solitaire is still an extremely popular choice for an engagement ring, and the use of an old mine (or similar) cut diamond will give your custom engagement ring the essence of Victorian style.

 Victorian Style Engagement Rings: A Heart for Your Sweetheart